rberaki/fastapiauth/README.md

 - Async SQLAlchemy for database operations
 - SQLite as the database
 - Containerized with Docker
-- Easy-to-use Swagger UI for API documentation and testing
+- Swagger UI for API documentation and testing

 ## Technologies Used
 - Language: Python